devnull-tech/SwitchLanController-Server/README.md

+# Steps
-1- Create a virtual env
+- Create a virtual env
-2- Install requirements
+- Install requirements
-3- Run the script and keep it open
+- Run the script and keep it open
-4- enjoy :)
+- enjoy :)